acdh-oeaw/nabucco/README.md

 ## install

+* clone the repo `git clone https://github.com/acdh-oeaw/nabucco.git`
+* change into repo-folder `cd nabucco`
+* create a virtualenv, e.g. `virtualenv env` and activate it `source env/bin/activate`
 * install required packages `pip install -r requirements.txt`
+* create a postgres-db `nabucco` with user and pw `postgres` - or modify `settings.py` or set propper environment variables
-* run `python manage.py migrate && python manage.py runserver` to migrate database and start the dev server
+* run `python manage.py makemigrations` then `python manage.py migrate` and  `python manage.py runserver` to migrate database and start the dev server
+* (in another window) run `python import_data` to, well, to import the data

 optional:

 * run `xml_to_csv.py` (parses xmls in `data/xml` and writes data into `data/csv`, for each class one csv) and rename `data/csv/Archive.csv` to `data/csv/Archiv.csv`

 ## Docker